 Upkeep is one of the biggest headaches for vacation property owners.
 From cleaning and guest experience to compliance and Wi-Fi glitches, maintaining your vacation property could become a full-time job.
 If you’re planning to handle on-site issues yourself, make sure you truly have the time (and resources) to do so.
 This means your rental property needs to be within driving distance, and you have the flexibility to answer guest queries and respond to issues in real-time.
 Otherwise, you run the risk of bad reviews or lost business.

 That said, you don’t need to quit your day job to run your vacation rental smoothly.
 Hiring a property manager grants you the opportunity to manage your rental remotely.
-Property managers like TurnKey can handle the often overwhelming logistics, including vendor management (including housekeeping), inspections, upkeep with local regulations, guest relations, itinerary suggestions, house calls, and more.
-With a local representative on call, you’ll have peace of mind that your property is being cared for and guests are having a five-star stay.
+Property managers can help you handle the often overwhelming logistics, including vendor management (including housekeeping), inspections, upkeep with local regulations, guest relations, itinerary suggestions, house calls, and more.

 Similar to home upkeep, marketing your vacation rental can quickly become cumbersome.
-Property management companies like TurnKey are trained to take over your marketing efforts, listing you on 50+ vacation rental sites with proprietary algorithms to maximize bookings throughout the year.
+The top property management companies like are trained to take over your marketing efforts, listing you on popular vacation rental sites with proprietary algorithms to maximize bookings throughout the year.

 Purchasing a vacation rental property shouldn’t be a rash, spontaneous decision.
 (In fact, the high mortgage rates are designed to counter impromptu purchases.)
 Even if you’re ready from a financial standpoint and you have a game plan for property upkeep, sit down with a loved one or trusted friend to talk through the decision.
 Present the pros and cons, with details on how you’re ready to tackle the big questions, then see how they react.